 - Visit your health care provider 4-6 weeks before foreign travel for any necessary vaccinations and a prescription for an anti-malarial drug.

-anti-malarialdrug exactly on schedule without missing doses.
+- Take your anti-malarial drug exactly on schedule without missing doses.

 - Wear insect repellent to prevent mosquito and other insect bites.
 Your insect repellent should contain DEET as its active ingredient.
 To prevent malaria, wear insect repellent if out of doors between dusk and dawn when the mosquito that transmits malaria is biting.

-- Wear long pants, long sleeve, and
+- Wear long pants, long sleeve, and light colored clothing.

 - Atovaquone/proguanil (brand name: Malarone™)